MaYingHu/MaYingHu.github.io/README.md

 <a href="https://github.com/MaYingHu/CS-360-Inventory-App/tree/master">Original Code for Android Inventory App</a>

-The artefact I chose for this category was code for an Android inventory management app which I developed as my final project in *CS-360: Mobile Architecture and Programming*.
+The artefact I chose for this category was an Android inventory management app which I developed as my final project in *CS-360: Mobile Architecture and Programming*.

-I chose to include this artefact in my portfolio because it offers an example of an Android app which I coded to meet user requirements for a client (albeit a fictitious one, in this case).
-Mobile app development is a field that I hope to move into after graduating, so it seemed a suitable choice for my personal portfolio.
-The artefact as a whole demonstrates my ability to code simple apps in Android studio, to work to an existing specification, and to incorporate the use of a database into the app and to take account of the appropriate security considerations.
-To enhance the artefact, I added two-factor authentication to the login process (requiring that the user input a six-digit one-time passcode texted to their ’phone following authentication of their username and password in order to be authenticated) and incorporated salted and hashed passwords to help to protect user credentials even in the case of a data breach.
+I chose this artefact for my portfolio because it offers an example of an Android app which I developed to meet a prospective client's requirements.
+Mobile app development is a field that I hope to move into after graduating, so it seemed a natural choice for my personal portfolio.
+The artefact as a whole demonstrates my ability to code apps in Android studio, to work to create a design around an existing specification and to incorporate the use of a SQLite database into the app to hold both user data and the inventory data itself.
+Following are mockups of the original app at the initial design stage:

-I planned to address course outcome number five (to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources) with this artefact, and the enhancements that I have made do indeed show an awareness of potential security concerns and an ability to overcome them.
-I also addressed course outcome number four (to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources) by utilizing existing libraries (such as the Java SHA256 hashing library) to achieve my goals with this enhancement.

-In enhancing this artefact, the main obstacle I had was with reacquainting myself with the original code and then determining which additional methods and (in the case of two-factor authentication) activities I would need to add to the existing code.
-While that was fairly straightforward to do because I was careful to document the code in the first place, it was time-consuming.
-The other major challenge lay in incorporating existing Java libraries to perform the tasks I could not do myself: while I was able to write my own method to generate a 32-character alphanumeric ‘salt’ I thought it unwise to attempt to create hashes of the passwords myself, so I used the MessageDigest library instead.
-My main takeaway from working on this was being more systematic about debugging my code: the bugs that took the most time to detect were all very simple (in one case I was trying to write an alphanumeric salt to the database as an integer rather than as text, for example) and I could have saved myself a lot of time if I had been more patient about ensuring that these things were correct from the beginning.

 ###### Mockups showing Login Screen, Inventory Screen (landscape and portrait) and Add Item Screen:

 ![App Mockups](./appMockups.svg)

+I made the following enhancements to the app:

+1. I added two-factor authentication to the login process (requiring that the user input a six-digit one-time passcode texted to their ’phone following authentication of their username and password in order to be authenticated);
+2. I created a new *AuthenticateLogin* activity to support the above;
+3. I added columns to the user data table of the database to include the salt for each user, the randomly-generated passcode and a timestamp for that passcode, as it would expire after three minutes;
+4. I incorporated salted and hashed passwords to protect user data even in the evenet of a data breach.

+The documentation for the original and the enhanced code evinces an ability to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts, and also to employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science (course outcomes one and two), because it was necessary to work according to the specified requirements provided by the client, to develop the initial design around those and to seek approvla for the design before moving forwards.
+Although, in the class, the part of the prospective client was played by my instructor, the communications were tailored to be accessible and meaningful to stakeholders with little to no knowledge of the coding principles behind the app's creation, and were more focused on sharing a vision of what the final app would look like from the user's perspective.

+Botth versions also show that I can use well-founded and innovative techniques, skills, and tools in computing practices for the purpose of implementing computer solutions that deliver value and accomplish industry-specific goals (outcome four): the app met all of the requirements outlined in the client's brief, creating value for their organisation; and the enhanced version also offered imrpoved security by utilising industry-standard libraries (*i.e.*, the *MessageDigest* library) and security best-practices (salting and hasing passwords and requiring two-factor authentication) which would help to protect the client from possible attacks while benefiting from the app's functionality.

+The enhancemenst also show that I am able to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources (*i.e.*, course outcome five): although the client's requirements made no mention of security (since clients cannot necessarily be expected to be knowledegable about such issues), it is the duty of a computer science professional to ensure that the code they develop is secure and that it does not place client's systems and data at risk.
+By preempting possible attacks against the app I demonstrated an awareness of such issues and ability to address them proactively.

+THe screenshots below are from the emulated version of the final, enhanced app:

 ###### Screenshots from the Emulator showing Login Screen, Authenticate Login Screen, Inventory Screen and Enable Notifications Screen:

 ![App Mockups](./appEmulated.svg)

+In enhancing this artefact, the main obstacle I had was with reacquainting myself with the original code and then determining which additional methods and (in the case of two-factor authentication) activities I would need to add to the existing code.
+While that was fairly straightforward to do because I was careful to document the code in the first place, it was time-consuming.
+The other major challenge lay in incorporating existing Java libraries to perform the tasks I could not do myself: while I was able to write my own method to generate a 32-character alphanumeric salt I thought it unwise to attempt to create hashes of the passwords myself, so I used the *MessageDigest* library instead.
+My main takeaway from working on this was the importance of integrating security thinking into coding from the very beginning, because I could have saved time overall if the initial design had incorporated the two-factor authentication and salting and hashing, whereas integrating them into an existing app took slightly longer.